 - conclusions arising from the Research

-and in each case, the Authority intends to exercise this right only where in the Authority’s reasonable opinion the Contractor or Collaborator (as appropriate) is not appropriately managing, disseminating or using such items and in each case the Authority is permitted to use or make available such items as it sees fit in support of the development, promotion or provision of Health Care or for any other purpose that is not a Commercial Use; and
+and in each case, the Authority intends to exercise the right recorded at 15.7.1 only where in the Authority’s reasonable opinion the Contractor or Collaborator (as appropriate) is not appropriately managing, disseminating or using such items and in each case the Authority is permitted to use or make available such items as it sees fit in support of (i) the development, promotion or provision of Health Care that is not a Commercial Use; and/or (ii) for any other purpose that is not a Commercial Use; and

-15.7.2 use the Contractor's Background IP and Third Party IP but solely to the extent that it is necessary in order to exercise the licence granted in sub-Condition 15.7.1 above.
+15.7.2 use the Contractor's Background IP and Third Party IP but solely to the extent that it is necessary in order to exercise the licence granted in sub-Clause 15.7.1 above.

 Exploitation of intellectual property